Mastering Prepositions of Place: A Comprehensive Guide

 Question 8 of 8

-8. The soccer ball is near the newspaper.
+8. The TV is under the table.

 Question 8 of 8